Account stacking

 Account stacking is a broadcast industry term, which refers to the deployment of subscription Direct To Home (DTH) satellite receiving equipment at multiple geographical locations under a single customer account.
-It is often referred to as 2nd address service, subscription sharing or account splitting.
+It is often referred to as second address service, subscription sharing, or account splitting.

-Account stacking is sometimes confused with satellite TV hacking and piracy but in fact, account stacking utilizes receiving apparatus which is legal in every material respect.
+Account stacking is sometimes confused with satellite TV hacking and piracy, however account stacking utilizes receiving apparatus which is legal in every material respect.

 A contentious issue exists since the receiving equipment is easily relocated and most DTH satellite providers prefer to charge a subscription fee on a per dwelling basis, much like cable TV, and not on a per-receiver or per-customer basis.